karatelabs/karate/README.md

 Also see the option below, where you can data-drive an `Examples:` table using JSON.

 ### Dynamic Scenario Outline
 You can feed an `Examples` table from a JSON array, which is great for those situations where the table-content is dynamically resolved at run-time.
 This capability is triggered when the table consists of a single "cell", i.e. there is exactly one row and one column in the table.
-Here is an example:
+Here is an example (also see [this video](https://twitter.com/KarateDSL/status/1051433711814627329)):

 ```cucumber
 Feature: scenario outline using a dynamic table